Ukraine: Rockets strike mayor's office in occupied Donetsk

 Girkin has been on an international wanted list over his alleged involvement in the downing of Kuala Lumpur-bound flight MH17, which killed 298 people.
 He remains the most high-profile suspect in a related murder trial in a Dutch court, with a verdict expected Nov.
 17.

 Recently, Girkin’s social media posts have lashed out at Moscow’s battlefield failures.
-Ukraine’s defense intelligence agency said Sunday it would offer a $100,000 reward to anyone who delivers him to Ukrainian forces.
+Ukraine’s defense intelligence agency said Sunday it would offer a $100,000 reward to anyone who captures him.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine